Smartphone apps and app marketplaces

 Growth was swift, with the store matching Apple's 700,000 apps late in 2012.
 In July 2013 the Google Play Store officially reached 1 million apps, with more than 50 billion downloads.

-BlackBerry's own app store opened in April 2009 and is available on the majority of BlackBerry smartphones with OS 4.2.0 or higher.
+BlackBerry's own app store opened in April 2009 and is available on BlackBerry smartphones with BlackBerry OS 4.2.0 or higher.
 While not in the same league as Apple's offering for quantity, it had 70,000-plus apps online for the launch of its new OS10 in January 2013 - when it became known as BlackBerry World (formerly Blackberry App World).

 Windows Phone Store